cypress-io/cypress/docs/source/api/commands/clear.md

 **Clear the input and type a new value.**

-Prior to clearing, if the element isn't currently focused, Cypress issues a [.click()](https://on.cypress.io/api/click) on the element, which causes the element to receive focus.
+Prior to clearing, if the element isn't currently focused, Cypress issues a {% url `.click()` click %} on the element, which causes the element to receive focus.

 ```javascript
 cy.get('textarea').clear().type('Hello, World')